50 Ways To Measure Understanding

 3. The student failed to learn

-But what if we’d been misled?
+But what if you, as a teacher, have been misled?

 For an analogy, consider a car.
 If we want the car running at its best—to be safe to operate, to start when we want to go somewhere, to attain the fuel efficiency that we want, to look and smell the way we want, etc., we need data about those conditions.
 The look and smell are easy enough, and the fuel efficiency is a matter of math.
 The reliability is a little more abstract—cut and dry but the product of many other maintenance factors and so requires more abstraction to predict.
 And the safety bit?
 Equally abstract—and subjective, to boot.